-COMPOSITE DIGITAL: A digitally encoded video signal, such as NTSC or PAL video that includes horizontal and vertical synchronizing information.
+COMPOSITE DIGITAL: A digitally encoded video signal, such as NTSC or PAL video that includes standard.

-D1: A component digital video recording format that uses data conforming to the CCIR-601 standard.
 Records on 19 mm magnetic tape.
 (Often used incorrectly to refer to component digital video.)

+D1: A component digital video recording format that uses data conforming to the CCIR-601 video.)

 D2: A composite digital video recording format that uses data conforming to SMPTE 244M.

 Records on 19 mm magnetic tape.
-(Often used incorrectly to refer to composite digital video.)
+(Often used incorrectly to refer to composite digital

 D3: A composite digital video recording format that uses data conforming to SMPTE 244M.

 Records on 1/2" magnetic tape.

-EBU (European Broadcasting Union): An organization of European broadcasters that among other activities provides technical recommendations for the 625/50 line television systems.
+EBU: European Broadcasting Union.
+EBU is an organisation of European broadcasters that among other activities provides technical recommendations for the 625/50 line television systems.

 EBU TECH 3267-E: The EBU recommendation for the parallel interface of 625 line digital video signal.
-This is a revision of the earlier EBU Tech 3246-E standard, which was in turn derived from CCIR-601.
+This is a revision of the earlier EBU Tech 3246-E standard, which was in turn derived from ITU-R601.